December 28, 2020

 THE WRONG ROAD (1937)

 The early scenes setting up the premise of this American crime drama may remind you of those old “etiquette films” where there is a life lesson to be learned.
 Appropriately, the music under the introductory titles can best be described as sappy.
-Not much to fault here, however, other than the now-dated script by Gordon Rigby which will stretch the believability factor at times.
+There is not much to fault here, however, other than the now-dated script by Gordon Rigby, which will sometimes stretch the believability factor.
 Yet, his main focus is still relevant.
 I do credit him with an unpredictable script with an ending that is a well-kept secret.
 There are sly usages of humor as well, making the film an entertaining fifty-three minutes.
 Competent acting is evident from the outset with no one needing to apologize after the premiere.
 The film was directed by silent film director and actor, James Cruze, and released by Republic Pictures.

 Fresh-faced sweethearts, Richard Cromwell and his girl, Helen Mack, are moping over their dream plans which never panned out after graduation.
 The eternity of that first summer out of college really stunk.
 Mack, born into a wealthy family, had dreams of an easy life as a society girl until her father lost everything during her senior year.
 She cannot bear the thought of doing manual work.
 Cromwell, expecting a career in a high-paying engineering job, ended up getting fired a few months in.
 Now in his third year as a disgruntled bank teller, he had also expected a promotion by now.
 They even go so far as to suggest it is their right to have decent jobs.
 Sounds like they are on the wrong road to Socialism.